JennEYoon/geo-ml/logs/rainforest-log-time.md

  * Work on Project time, including learning libraries, 12 weeks, 3 months.

 ## S3) August - October 2021, extend project

+ * -- I) First, test current model more --
+ * Test first, predict on known unused jpg images with labels.
+ * Test saved model, see if loading works.
+ * Test on all 40000 images.
+ * Try k-fold cross-validation instead of random splits, run model several times with controlled split, then average model parameters.

+* -- II) Next, change input quality, categories, models, training --
+ * improve source image quality, simplify categories down to 5 or 6 from 17, try different models and freeze and re-training.
+ * to run more tests.  improve source image quality, simplify categories down to 5 or 6 from 17, try different models and freeze and re-training.